| | | | | | | | |

 • 1 Cup buttermilk

-• 1 Heaping cup Cooked & mashed sweet potatoes
+• 1 Heaping cup Cooked and mashed sweet potatoes

 • 1-2 Tsp cinnamon